lf-edge/eve/docs/README.md

 You can find a complete list of generic and microservices specific configuration properties in [configuration properties table](CONFIG-PROPERTIES.md).

-It goes without saying that runtime configuration properties can also be delivered out-of-band just like any other part of the EVE's configuration object.
-While in transition from legacy configuration files, you will have to use [GlobalConfig/global.json](FAQ.md) to make them available to EVE.

 ## Installing EVE on Edge Nodes